-All of these can conceivably impact access for human powered mountain bikes.
-It’s worth remembering that many of these are the same arguments that were used in the 80s and 90s in attempts to restrict MTB access to trails – and that many of these concerns have been proven to be well founded.
+All of these can conceivably impact access to public lands for traditional mountain bikes.
+It’s worth remembering that many of these are the same arguments that were used in the 80s and 90s in attempts to restrict MTB access to trails.
+It’s fair to say that some of these concerns have been well founded and others less so.
 It’s also worth considering the improvements that have been made to trails, networks, communities as a result of the growth in MTB use.
-There are good and bad aspects to the expansion of MTB use, depending on your perspective.
+There are positive and negative impacts of any new recreation trend, and eBikes are no different.